michaelplanknz/covid19_forecasting_public/README.md

 Public repository containing a model for forecasting Covid-19 cases, admissions and hospital occupancy in New Zealand.

-This repository contains supporting data and Matlab code for the article "Near-term forecasting of Covid-19 cases and hopsitalisations in Aotearoa New Zealand" by Plank et al.
+This repository contains supporting data and Matlab code for the article [Near-term forecasting of Covid-19 cases and hopsitalisations in Aotearoa New Zealand](https://doi.org/10.1371/journal.pcbi.1011752) by Plank et al.